auth0/docs/articles/identity-labs/02-calling-an-api/exercise-03.md

 <%= include('../_includes/first-page-of-lab-note') %>

 Right now, if your users stay logged in for too long and try to refresh the `/expenses` page, they will face a problem.
-Access tokens were conceived to be exchanged by different services through the network (which makes them more prone to leakage) so they should expire quickly.
-When an access token is expired, your API won't accept it anymore and your web application won't be able to fetch the data needed.
+Access tokens were conceived to be exchanged by different services through the network (which makes them more prone to leakage), so they should expire quickly.
+When an access token is expired, your API won't accept it anymore, and your web application won't be able to fetch the data needed.
 A token expired error will be returned instead.

 To change this behavior, you can make your web app take advantage of yet another token: the refresh token.
 A refresh token is used to obtain new access tokens and/or ID tokens from the authorization server.
 In this exercise, we're going to modify the application to obtain a refresh token and use it to get a new access token when it expires.